 - A Phyllis Eisenstein character was trying to find out who his father was.
 His father (currently in the form of a young girl and by now a friend) was forbidden to tell anyone, but by silence and elliptical statements managed to make the whole story clear.

-- Firebird Tyers: Firebird inquires about a prophecy Brennen's family is under; in order to be allowed to tell her, he first has to set up a mental block that prevents her from ever revealing the information she learns to anyone else.
+- Firebird (Tyers): Firebird inquires about a prophecy Brennen's family is under; in order to be allowed to tell her, he first has to set up a mental block that prevents her from ever revealing the information she learns to anyone else.

-- The Laundry Series.
+- The Laundry Files.
 The Laundry uses these to ensure its members don't talk about occult matters outside those who have a Need To Know.
 This causes problems when the protagonist's wife returns from a particularly nasty mission, and he has to get on the phone to the Laundry to get the geas taken off her so she can vent about it.

-- In one of Labyrinths of Echo books, the villain has an entire town Tongue Tied, preventing people from telling the truth.
+- In one of Labyrinths of Echo books, the villain has an entire town Tongue-Tied, preventing people from telling the truth.
 This works quite well... before Juffin asks a victim if he could tell a prefectly opposite lie...

-- This is one of the things Count Dracula does to his victim Mina Harker after biting her and forming a Psychic Link so he can spy on the heroes (Dr. Seward observes that her "tongue seems tied" and she seems desperately to want to speak at certain times but can't), undoubtedly to prevent her from turning the tables on him and sharing his plans with her teammates.
+- In Dracula, this is one of the things Count Dracula does to his victim Mina Harker after biting her and forming a Psychic Link so he can spy on the heroes (Dr. Seward observes that her "tongue seems tied" and she seems desperately to want to speak at certain times but can't), undoubtedly to prevent her from turning the tables on him and sharing his plans with her teammates.
 Unfortunately for the Count, Mina finds a way to break his control during the magically-critical times of sunrise and sunset and provides very helpful Psychic Radar.